JeffersonLab/daos_connector/README.md

 # daos_connector
-A C++ DAOS client headers wrapper.
+A C++ wrapper for DAOS client header files.